5 Free Ways to Transfer Files from C Drive to D Drive

-Without tedious uninstall and reinstall process, one can easily copy files from C drive to D drive in four methods.
+Without a tedious uninstall and reinstall process, one can easily copy files from C drive to D drive in five methods.
 Among these methods, AOMEI Backupper can still do more for you, such as transferring files from SSD to HDD with the same feature.
-What’s more, to safeguard your computer, you can automatic backup files to external drive with the help of this utility.
+What’s more, to safeguard your computer, you can automatically backup files to external drive with the help of this utility.

-As a matter of fact, this freeware still supports backing up system, disk, partition, and some useful features, such as, daily/weekly/monthly backup, incremental or differential backup, normal or high compressional level etc.
+As a matter of fact, this freeware still supports backing up system, disk, partition with flexible backup options, such as daily/weekly/monthly backup, full or incremental backup, normal or high compressional level, etc.